AlexanderHeffernan/Royalty-Free-Music-Platform/README.md

 *Accessibility: (Requirement 2)*

 By making our website responsive it can be accessible on both large and smaller screen devices such as laptops, monitors, tablets and phones.
 This is an important part of the ux aspect of the website.
+It also had to be accessible on every browser (Chrome, Safari, Firefox, Edge, et cetera).

 *Usability: (Requirement 3)*